mabotkin/orienteering/README.md

 In the file "ans.txt", list the answers to questions in correct order so the program can generate mappings between answers and room numbers.

-To run the program, type
+To run the program, type:

 ```bash
 $ python gen.py
 ```

+The output should be produced in a file named "out.txt".

 This program is designed for Python 2 but aside from print statements should be compatible with Python 3 as well.